jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_grid_tables.md

 Total number of pages used for the table.

+## How to filter the results

-## You can filter the results displayed in the Tables grid by the following criteria:
+You can filter the grid by the following criteria:

 * Top N tables
 * Size or row count
 * Table name

-To filter the results, type appropriate values into the fields above the Tables grid (wildcards are supported) and then click **Apply Filter**.
+Type appropriate values into the fields above the Tables grid (wildcards are supported) and click **Apply Filter**.

 {% include links.html %}